wouter-bauweraerts/UnitSocializer/docs/index.md

 ## How does it work
 This framework simplifies the setup of Sociable Unit Tests by providing extensions for testing frameworks.
 It allows you to easily setup a sociable test by simply adding some annotations to configure your test setup.
-When you start your tests, the framework detects which class you are testing via te `@TestSubject` annotation.
+When you start your tests, the framework detects which class you are testing via the `@TestSubject` annotation.

 We use **reflection** to investigate how we can instantiate this class and which dependencies it needs.
 We instantiate the class and all of its dependencies.